You and I find ourselves in quite an odd predicament, don’t we?

 I approach hiring a coach in two ways.
 First, I hire a coach if I need short-term accountability for a specific purpose, like a transition in my professional occupation or a big life event.
 We see this all the time: people hire relationship coaches before getting married, or hire business coaches before starting or scaling their organization.

 A coach, while expensive, supports you by easing you through the turn.
-She helps you see the next curve, and works with you to gain perspective on when to power through a turn or when to take it gingerly, just like you would with a car on a curvy road.
+She helps you see the next curve, and works with you to help you gain perspective on when to power through a turn or when to take it gingerly, just like you would with a car on a curvy road.

 Second, I hire coaches for long-term, sustained accountability.
 Whereas the first type of coach is a specialist, this type of coaching is more like a general practitioner.